rancher/quickstart/README.md

-# Quickstart examples for Rancher
+# Quickstart examples for the SUSE Rancher product portfolio

-Quickly stand up an HA-style Rancher management server in your infrastructure provider of choice.
+Quickly stand up an HA-style installation of SUSE Rancher products on your infrastructure provider of choice.

 Intended for experimentation/evaluation ONLY.